-Throughout the history of the Christian movement the approach to Tithing (one tenth) has been far from unanimous, demonstrating many diverse views (see below).
+Throughout the history of the Christian movement the approach to Tithing (i.e. a ‘tenth’ of one’s increase; see Deut 14:22) has been far from unanimous, demonstrating many diverse views (see below).

 To find clarity on this contended and sensitive issue we must go back to some foundational theological and interpretative principles to discover, with some measure of accuracy, what the Bible teaches.